Kimpai (race)

-The Kinpai (in Japanese: 金盃), is a Japanese thoroughbred horse race for four-year-olds open only to horses from South Kanto at Ohi Racecourse, in Shinagawa, Tokyo.
+The Kimpai (Japanese: 金盃) is a Japanese thoroughbred horse race for four-year-olds open only to horses from South Kanto at Ohi Racecourse, in Shinagawa, Tokyo.
 It is graded as a South Kanto Grade II.
 It is run over a distance of 2600 meters (about 13 furlongs) in February.

 Race details

 The race is 2,600 meters in length and run on a dirt track, usually in February.